 Completed applications will be reviewed and indicated in SOPHAS as accepted or denied.
 Students will receive an e-mail from the WVU School of Public Health regarding their recommendation for acceptance and instructions to complete the WVU graduate application and pay the $60.00 WVU application fee.

-Important: When sending GRE scores for consideration for admission at WVU use the GRE WVU School of Public Health College code: 0157.
+Important: When sending GRE scores for consideration for admission to WVU, please use the WVU School of Public Health College GRE code: 0157.
 This code MUST be used, otherwise your GRE score will not be reported to SOPHAS and your application will be incomplete.
 Incomplete applications cannot be reviewed for an admissions decision.
-[There are different codes for other programs at West Virginia University]
+[Each program at West Virginia University has a specific code]

 All other degrees and certificate programs will use the WVU application system.